jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 A final point is that Baha'i governance is presumed to be weilded by those who care about the Baha'i Faith.
 This is so obvious you may wonder why I'm saying this.
-But in this day and age, it seems obvious that one can adopt a political position of _intentionally_ ruining the government for one's own reasons.
+But in this day and age, it seems obvious that some people wish to serve in goverments for the purposely proclained intention of ruining said government for one's own reasons.
 Someone may gain control of institutions in order to force them into inefficiency, providing an excuse to set up new institutions tailored to one's own liking.
 Or someone who wishes to weaken the power of civic governance may find it easy to run things exremely badly and inefficiently, essentially wrecking things for everyone, than to have an honest debate about any presumed excesses of civic governance.
+The lack of checks and balances in this system means that if a corrupt slate of candidates did somehow gain control of the organization, it could do an enormous amount of damage within their yearlong control of the organization.

-## Lessons for Governance
+# Lessons for Governance

 As discussed, the Baha'i Faith embeds a number of ideas in its governance.
 One may borrow one or some of these elements to improve